albayrakemre-cloud/assignment1/README.md

   for the layout.

 * Using Images: I needed to make sure that the image paths were correct and that the images were stored inside the `assets` folder.
-I also added meaningful `alt` text to the images so they are more accessible.

 * Creating the Contact Form: Another part I worked on was the contact form in `contact.html`.
 I used different HTML form elements such as text input, email input, date input, a select menu, textarea, and a submit button.
-I also used labels and a fieldset to keep the form organized.

-Overall, this project helped me practice using HTML and understand how different semantic elements, images, links, and forms can be combined to create a simple website.